Fireworks

 “The Square, Lake Port”, late 1940s.
 On the extreme left of the photo is a vertical “Theatre” sign.
 The neon sign was installed in January 1947.
 The title of the postcard, simply “The Square”, shows that Lakeport Square was no longer called “Depot” or “Webster” square by this point.

-This view of Lakeport Square in the early 1970s shows the Mount Belknap Hotel just prior to its destruction.
+This view of Lakeport Square in the early 1970s shows the Mount Belknap Hotel just prior to its destruction, when it had been closed for a few years.
 Both the Hotel and the Cushing block were torn down in November, 1975, to make way for the Lake Village Apartments, which after a long period of construction, opened for occupancy in 1983.

 A view from the top of the Opera House of Elm Street.